seanbeaulieu/gameboy/README.md

 1) Reading the sprite data to display from OAM memory, storing in a sprite buffer.
 Grabs info for sprites on a current scanline, and determines which ones should be displayed on the current line.
 OAM Scan will take 80 dots.
 2) Pushing pixel data from tile data to a screen buffer for a specific line, basically 'rendering' the display data.
 In this step, the PPU will determine what pixels to display in each of the viewports.
 3) HBLANK waits a determined amount until 456 total dots (one 2^22 Hz) have passed in the scanline.
-4) VBLANK pads 10 scanlines at the end of every frame.
+4) VBLANK pads 10 scanlines at the end of every frame and triggers an interrupt in the CPU.
 Interrupts:
 1) STAT interrupt can be triggered in a few different ways, in the PPU this is most commonly done with a LY=LYC comparison.
 LY is the internal line counter that tracks which line the PPU is currently rendering.
 When this is equal to the LYC register (present in address 0xFF45), an interrupt is requested.